 Sometimes all the chemicals can seem scary, especially if you have a multiple-pet household and are concerned about cross-contamination.
 The good news is that natural alternatives can help dispose of lice on dogs.

 Keep in mind, like most natural alternatives, these options may not work as effectively as some of the harsher chemical options.
 This doesn’t mean they won’t work; it just means you need to be more diligent in your treatment to ensure you eliminate the infestations.

 Here are two products that you can use to delouse your itchy doggo naturally:

-This is a very safe way to get rid of infestations, but this natural remedy does have its downsides.
+This is a very safe way to dispose of infestations, but this natural remedy does have its downsides.
 First, diatomaceous earth can’t kill eggs, so you must reapply the powder to eliminate lice as they hatch.
-Additionally, the lice have to come in direct contact with the powder, so you have to thoroughly coat your dog to ensure that you don’t miss lice that may be hiding in your dog’s nooks and crannies.
+Additionally, the lice have to come in direct contact with the powder, so you have to thoroughly coat your dog to ensure that you don’t miss lice that infest dogs may be hiding in your dog’s nooks and crannies.

 Lastly, dusting your dog in powder is messy.
 Not only will your dog be dusty, but he’ll likely leave a trail in your home.
 The powder will need to be reapplied after getting wet too.